-Yes, WordPress tags often increase confusion.
+Yes, WordPress tags can often be confusing.
 For readers, for the search engines, as well as for bloggers themselves.

 Confusing for readers

-Some may think tags are beneficial from a user perspective.
-But in fact the user experience typically suffers.
-It’s confusing for your readers as tags make it harder for them to understand the structure of your site.
+While tags (if used properly) can be beneficial from a user perspective, more than often the user experience suffers.
+Tags can be confusing for your readers as they can make it harder to understand the structure and topics of your website.

 A clean website structure always results in a better user experience.
 You basically want to take your readers by the hand and help them navigate through your site.